cxxzcc/myNotes/ds/data analysis.md

 ragged hierarchy.

-allow that attribute to be NULL (star structure) or

-have a foreign key between the city table and the country table (snow structure)
+allow that attribute to be NULL (star structure) or a foreign key between city table and country table (snow structure)

 c) If the customer dimension has three levels (customer, city, country), what could make you decide between having a star structure or having a snowflake structure for this dimension?